Stadtroda

 Stadtroda (/de/; Roda until 1925) is a town of 6,653 people (2017), located in Thuringia, Germany.
 Stadtroda lies on the river Roda, a tributary of the Saale.
 The former municipalities Bollberg and Quirla were merged into Stadtroda in January 2019.

 History

-According to some sources, Faust was born in Roda in 1480.
-The house where he is said to have been born was torn down and sold to Chicago in 1896, where it was going to be shown in the Germany-Hall of the World's Fair.
-The fate of the house is unknown.
+According to the Faust legend, Johann Georg Faust was born in Roda in 1480, though there is no historical evidence for this.
+A plan to sell the house said to have been his birthplace to Chicago for the 1893 World’s Columbian Exposition fell through after the town requested $100,000; the building was subsequently demolished.
+Press reports in 1897 stated that it had been condemned by the town and sold at auction to a local junk dealer for $25.

 A 50 Pfennig notgeld note from Roda depicting Faust.

 Within the German Empire (1871–1918), Roda was part of the Duchy of Saxe-Altenburg.